madanyc/workfront-learn.en/help/administration-and-setup/organizational-setup/user-organization-teams.md

 ---
 title: How to Use Teams for User Organization
-description: Learn how teams are used in [!DNL Adobe Workfront], how to use cross-functional teams, and how to create teams to help organize users and grant permissions.
+description: Learn how teams are used, how to use cross-functional teams, and how to create teams to help organize users and grant permissions.
 feature: System Setup and Administration
 role: Admin
 level: Intermediate, Experienced